LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/MRIStepCoupling.rst

       This function is case sensitive.

-.. c:function:: MRIStepCoupling MRIStepCoupling_Alloc(int nmat, int stages, int type)
+.. c:function:: MRIStepCoupling MRIStepCoupling_Alloc(int nmat, int stages, ARKODE_MRIType type)

    Allocates an empty MRIStepCoupling table.

    :param nmat: number of :math:`\Omega^{\{k\}}` and/or :math:`\Gamma^{\{k\}}`
         matrices in the coupling table.
    :param stages: number of stages in the coupling table.
-   :param type: the method type: explicit (0), implicit (1), or ImEx (2).
+   :param type: the type of MRI method the table will encode.

    :return value: An :c:type:`MRIStepCoupling` structure if successful.
                   A ``NULL`` pointer if *stages* or *type* was invalid or an allocation error